-Acid reflux is a condition where acid from your stomach travels up into your oesophagus (gullet).
+Acid reflux is a condition where acid from your stomach passes up into your oesophagus (gullet).
 If this happens too often it can cause symptoms of a burning sensation in your chest (‘heartburn’) or acid in the back of your mouth.
 The acid can cause the lining of your oesophagus to become inflamed (oesophagitis) or scarred.

 What are the benefits of surgery?

 This surgery aims to improve your reflux symptoms.
-You should get relief from symptoms of acid reflux without needing to take medication.
+You should get relief from symptoms of acid reflux and no longer need to take medication.

 Are there any alternatives to surgery?

 Medication that lowers the acid content in your stomach is effective at controlling symptoms and healing the inflammation in your oesophagus.

-Surgery is recommended only if the symptoms continue while you are taking the medication, or if you feel that you would prefer to have an operation than take medication for the rest of your life.
+Surgery is only recommended if medication does not help, you have side effects from anti-acid medication or if you would prefer to have an operation than take medication for the rest of your life.

 What does the operation involve?

 The operation is performed under a general anaesthetic and usually takes 1 to 2 hours.

 They will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.